 What is employer super?

-It’s important to know exactly what you need to do so you can help your employees save for their retirement—and avoid having to pay contributions, interest and administrative fees to the Australian Taxation Office (ATO).
+It’s important to know exactly what you need to do so you can help your employees save for their retirement and meet your legislative responsibilities.

 Choosing the right super plan